 The early days of our son’s diagnosis were frustrating.
 Those countless hours spent researching, reading, talking – wasn’t there a better way?
 Wasn’t there SOMEONE who had already done the same research and search for answers before, who could have brought us up-to-speed much sooner for us to help our son faster?

 Fast forward to November 2000, when our daughter Lauren (at the advanced age of 16) recommended that we start a parent support group.
-Both my husband and I felt we were not qualified but we definitely wanted the company of other families going through the same struggles for social gatherings and to share information, especially new research and treatments options as they became available.
-We also hoped to build a community where parents would be inspired by each other’s steadfast hopes for their children’s futures and who would be passionate about autism education for themselves and other similarly struggling families and raising awareness in the general public.
+Both my husband and I felt we were not qualified but we wanted the company of other families going through the same struggles so we could both socialize and share information, especially new research and treatments options as they became available.
+We also hoped to build a community where parents would be:

-TACA began with a small handful of families in a living room in 2000.
-By the end of 2017, we serve over 55,000 families around the United States.
-From a grassroots beginning in Southern California, TACA expanded nationwide and now has a physical presence via our Chapters in 27 states and a virtual presence in the rest of the nation.
+The Autism Community in Action (TACA) began with 10 families in a living room in 2000.
+In 2022, we serve well over 83,000 families around the United States.
+From a grassroots beginning in Southern California, TACA expanded nationwide and now has a physical presence via our Chapters and provide a virtual offering for all families facing an autism diagnosis.

 Where is my son Jeff now?
-He is in his early 20’s, got into his first choice college, learning same curriculum as his typical peers with a great grade point average.
-He still has a part-time aide.
-He talks, makes jokes, gives out hugs, loves concerts, plays guitar, socializes with typical friends, and is an active member of the society with a bright future.
+He is in his last year of college at his first-choice university.
+He talks, makes jokes, plays multiple instruments and composes his own songs, socializes with typical friends, and is an active member of the society with a bright future.
 He also happens to be the sweetest, kindest person I know and is practically always smiling.
 That is a far cry from his early diagnosis and the initial prognosis for his future.

-TACA’s goal is to provide education, support, and information to parents to help their children diagnosed with autism be the very best they can be, with the hope of recovery.
+TACA’s goal is to provide education, support, and information to parents to help their children diagnosed with autism be the very best they can be, with the hope of recovery and or independence.